 Antibiotics are sometimes prescribed on the theory that B. burgdorferi might still be hiding out in the body somewhere.
-However, although there have been anecdotal short-term successes, Marques said no studies have shown sustained benefits from antibiotics to people with chronic Lyme disease or those with post-Lyme disease syndrome.
+However, although there have been anecdotal short-term successes, Marques said sustained benefits from antibiotics to people with chronic Lyme disease or those with post-Lyme disease syndrome.

 The majority of people who contract Lyme and are treated for it with a course of antibiotics do get better with time.

 But those who don’t — 10 to 20 percent, according to Marques’ review of the research — fall into the post-Lyme disease syndrome category.

 Those people continue to experience persistent or intermittent symptoms a year after completing the antibiotics therapy.

 Children appear less likely to develop long-term symptoms as are those who don’t delay antibiotics or have less severe cases of Lyme in the first place.